iese-bad/datacamp-courses/Python Courses.md

 ### Intro to Financial Concepts using Python

-Using Python and `numpy, learn the most fundamental financial concepts.
+Using Python and `numpy`, learn the most fundamental financial concepts.

 3,000 participants